St. Gabriel's Episcopal Church

 The objective of St. Gabe’s youth ministry is to encourage our teens to explore and experience “Learning and Doing the Work of Jesus” in order for them to grow into their individual and corporate calling as Christians.
 As society continues to evolve around us, we’ve begun to experience some challenges with our current approach, including:

 To address these challenges, the Youth Ministry Team has spent the last year prayerfully considering how to evolve the program.
 To discern the Spirit’s direction for the program, we’ve gathered feedback from the youth, parents, long time Youth Ministry Team members, and piloted new things.
-Based on what we learned, we will be:
+Based on what we learned, we have:

 Rite 13 where youth learn that all men and women are made in the image of God, that procreation is a gift freely given and where we celebrate the gifts of manhood and womanhood (When a youth turns 13 they are celebrated in the Church with a special service- similar to a Bar/ Bat Mitzvah).